Reminder Advertising: The Secret Weapon for Brand Domination

 Will you let it sit in your brain, gathering dust like that exercise bike in your spare room?

-Or are you going to take action?
+Or will you take action?

 Because let me tell you, the brands that master reminder advertising are the ones that stay at the top of their game.
 They’re the ones that customers think of first when they’re ready to buy.